eazypau/chatApp/README.md

 ```

-# Deployment
+## Deployment
-Make sure to create a .redirects file in the public folder which the follow content
+Make sure to create a .redirects file in the public folder with the follow content
 ```
 /*  /index.html  200
 ```